zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

     * **mfaas.discovery.serviceId**

-         Specifies the service instance identifier to register in the API ML installation.
+         This parameter specifies the service instance identifier to register in the API ML installation.
 The service ID is used in the URL for routing to the API service through the gateway.
 The service ID uniquely identifies instances of a microservice in the API ML.
 The system administrator at the customer site defines this parameter.

         **Important!**  Ensure that the service ID is set properly with the following considerations: